brandynm34/credit-union-crms/ux.md

 - Mobile Responsiveness isn't there.

 - Some nav pages use vertical functionality like "Reporting" where the queries are saved on the left side of the component.
 Others like User Setting are horizontal- along the top of the component.
 This feels disjointed from a UX perspective.

+- When hovering over a link, it is kind of hard to see if there is any hover effect at all .

+- I believe that `Recently Viewed` and `No Recent Items` should both be either centered or aligned to the left.

+- The buttons that are active or selected in the `Calendar` tab look a bit off / doesn't fit well with the color scheme.